NiliusJulius/advent-of-code-2024/README.md

 Multiple gradle tasks will be generated.
 Under 'aoc util' you will find a task to download all inputs.
 Run this every day to get the latest input, and a task to run all days which have been added to App.java.
 When running all days, it will also time the runtime of every part.
 Every time you call `System.out.println()` it will start the timer of a new part.
+Every time you call `System.out.println()` it will start the timer of a new part.

 Under 'aoc day' you will find a task to run each day individually.